adnammit/notes/algorithms.md

 * general identification of asymptotic type:
 	- if a list or array gets iterated over once it is most likely O(n) time
 	- if half of the elements are visited, it is likely O(log(n)) time
-	- if you have singly-nested loops, it is likely quadratic
+	- if you have a loop within a loop, it is likely quadratic
 * [summary of types](https://www.educative.io/courses/data-structures-interviews-cs/qVQq0WLjO3p)

 ## NORMALIZATION